mchez808/reference/README.md

 # reference
-all comprehensive code that I'm learning/self-teaching including lots of quick reference syntax of functions methods objects etc.
+all comprehensive code for learning/self-teaching including lots of quick reference syntax of functions methods objects etc.